 20 Jul Every Leader Should Have These Attributes

 Only 21% of employees in the U.S. agree that “their performance is managed in a way that motivates them to do outstanding work,” according to a Gallup poll.
 That means 79% of people in the workplace feel that leadership does not do their job effectively – to lead by example and help make the employee experience a happy and productive one.
+This is seriously worrying, especially with how available courses similar to virtual leadership coaching courses are, as they are designed to help people to become better leaders.

 Both employees and their superiors must work together to find motivation in the workplace.
 Employees need a passion for their work, time management skills, and a desire to help improve their company.
 Employees also need to feel appreciated and needed; leaving out any of these pieces makes a positive work environment difficult to achieve.
+Some people find that working in a clean environment will help them to work harder or improve on some much needed skills.
+If you would like to make sure that the environment you work in is as clean as it can be, then why not have a look at somewhere like Commercial Office Cleaning Services in London to get you started.

 Leadership styles have changed significantly over time.
 In the past, companies often adopted a commanding, or “military style,” leadership, according to the WSJ.
 The modern workplace calls for different leadership approaches depending on the setting, project and employees involved.
 These include visionary, coaching, affiliative, democratic, pacesetting and commanding leadership, and each approach’s success depends on the business culture and environment.